-History- Predisposing factors for thrombophlebitis is the intravenous administration of irritating drugs prone to cause thrombophlebitis like diazepam or prolonged use of i.v. cannulas for > 48 hrs.
+History- Predisposing factor for thrombophlebitis is the intravenous administration of irritating drugs prone to cause thrombophlebitis like diazepamor prolonged use of i.v. cannulas for > 48 hrs.

 Clinical Examination- Reveal inflammation and redness of skin overlying the vein.
 The involved vein is firm and tender on palpation.